-Leaders had/ the capacity and skills to deliver high-quality, sustainable care.
+Leaders had the capacity and skills to deliver high-quality, sustainable care.

 - Leaders were knowledgeable about issues and priorities relating to the quality and future of services.
 They understood the challenges and were addressing them. - Leaders at all levels were visible and approachable.
 They worked closely with staff and others to make sure they prioritised compassionate and inclusive leadership.
-Staff told us it was a pleasure to work at the practice and they looked forward to coming to work. - The practice had effective processes to develop leadership capacity and skills, including planning for the future leadership of the practice.
+Staff told us it was a pleasure to work at the practice and that management were extremely supportive. - The practice had effective processes to develop leadership capacity and skills, including planning for the future leadership of the practice.